0

 3. Students use primary sources to explore the stories of immigrants who were able to attain at least part of their American Dreams.
 Case studies include a German Jewish immigrant, focusing on the economic factors behind his success, and an Italian-American family's progress over two generations.

-4. Students utilize a variety of sources to uncover challenges faced by all immigrants, including getting an education, finding work, securing housing, and building community.
+4. Using a variety of primary sources, students discuss challenges faced by all immigrants, including getting an education, finding work, securing housing, and building community.

 5. The program concludes with a discussion of whether the United States was indeed a land of opportunity for immigrants in the 1800s and early 1900s.